 Information Sessions are an opportunity for students interested in Nursing to learn about the application process.
 Only QCC students who have completed all pre-requisites are eligible to apply.

-The Information Session Dates for the Spring 2015 Semester are as follows:
+The Information Session Dates for the Fall 2015 semester:

 Are you ready to Apply?